Vishnukk33/Analysis-of-US-elections-2020-through-real-time-tweets/README.md

 <img src="https://github.com/Vishnukk33/Twitter-Project/blob/master/Graphs/Pie_Sentiment.png" width="500" height="400"  />

-To perform sentiment analysis we used the  () API on the data-set.
-From the image you can tell that almost 50% of the tweets are positive in nature which is reassuring.
+To perform sentiment analysis we used the  Vader sentiment analysis API on the data-set.
+From the image you can tell that almost 50% of the tweets are positive in nature.

 ### Mapploter